seqscope/NovaScope/docs/installation/requirement.md

 # Installing NovaScope

-This document provides instructions on how to install the necessary software tools and obtain reference datasets.
+This document provides instructions on how to install the necessary software tools and how to obtain reference datasets.

 ## Installing Snakemake

 [Snakemake](https://snakemake.readthedocs.io/en/stable/) orchestrates the workflow of [NovaScope](../index.md) pipeline.